Turkish business group calls for an end to Erdogan's low-rates policy | Business

 Turkish business group calls for an end to Erdogan's low-rates policy

+The lira hit a record low beyond 17 against the U.S. dollar on Friday following fears of an inflationary spiral brought on by Erdogan's new policy in the face of soaring prices.
+At the low, the currency had lost some 55% of its value this year, including 37% in the last 30 days.
+Economists expect inflation to soar beyond 30% next year.
+Bakery worker Zeki Erdogan said the planned increase in the minimum wage was insufficient.

-Turkey's largest business group, TUSIAD, on Saturday urged President Tayyip Erdogan's government to abandon a controversial monetary policy based on low rates that has prompted a crash in the lira, calling for a return to the "rules of economic science".
-The lira hit a record low beyond 17 against the dollar on Friday, gripped by fears of an inflationary spiral brought on by Erdogan's new policy in the face of soaring prices.
+Turkey's largest business group urged President Tayyip Erdogan's government on Saturday to abandon a monetary policy based on low rates that has prompted a crash in the lira, and called for a return to "rules of economic science".
+The lira hit a record low beyond 17 against the U.S. dollar on Friday following fears of an inflationary spiral brought on by Erdogan's new policy in the face of soaring prices.

-Turkey's largest business group, TUSIAD, on Saturday urged President Tayyip Erdogan's government to abandon a controversial monetary policy based on low rates that has prompted a crash in the lira, calling for a return to the "rules of economic science".

-"The dollar is out of control," Kilicdaroglu said.
-"If those leading the nation truly love the country, if they respect the people... they will bring the ballot boxes in front of the people immediately," he said.
-Meral Aksener, chairwoman of the opposition Iyi Party, said on Friday that Erdogan had to resign.
+Devlet Bahceli, an Erdogan ally and leader of the nationalist party MHP, dismissed the "problematic" statement by TUSIAD and said the new economic policy would succeed despite a "siege" on the economy.
+But Kemal Kilicdaroglu, leader of the main opposition Republican People's Party (CHP) repeated a call for immediate elections and Meral Aksener, Chairwoman of another party, Iyi, said on Friday that Erdogan should resign.

-"You have no fear of God, we understand, but at least have shame in front of people," she said on Twitter.
-"You turned the youth's hopes into debris...
-Pull it together!
-Leave already!"
-Erdogan announced a 50% hike in the minimum wage, to 4,250 lira ($275) per month next year.
-That is expected to boost overall consumer price inflation by 3.5 to 10 percentage points, while economists expect inflation to soar beyond 30% next year.
+"You have no fear of God, we understand, but at least have shame in front of people," she wrote on Twitter.
+Erdogan has announced an increase in the minimum wage that is widely expected to boost overall consumer price inflation by 3.5 to 10 percentage points.
+Economists expect inflation to soar beyond 30% next year.

+Bakery worker Zeki Erdogan said the planned increase in the minimum wage was insufficient.
+"It is really hard to make a living and pay the rent, gas, electricity, and water bills with 4,250 lira per month," he added.
+"The future is not bright."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)